One Missed Call (2003 film)

 One Missed Call (着信アリ, Chakushin ari) is a 2003 Japanese horror film directed by Takashi Miike.
 The film is based on the novel Chakushin Ari by Yasushi Akimoto.
-The plot revolves around Yumi Nakamura, a young psychology student whose friend Yoko gets a strange voice message on her cell phone.
-When Yumi receives a call with the date and time of her death, she struggles to save herself and learn the truth behind the calls.
+The plot revolves around Yumi Nakamura, a young psychology student whose friend Yoko gets a strange voice message on her cell phone, foretelling her death.
+When more people receive calls with the date and time of their deaths, Yumi struggles to save them and learn the truth behind the calls.

 In 2008, the film was remade into a critically panned English-language adaptation.

 Plot

 While out at a mixer with friends, Yoko Okazaki misses a call on her cell phone, playing a peculiar ringtone different from her usual one, and notices the caller ID says it came from her own number.
 She and her friend Yumi Nakamura listen to the message left on the phone, dated two days into the future, and hear Yoko's voice say that it's starting to rain, followed by a horrendous scream.
 Two days later, Yumi gets a call from Yoko and realizes that Yoko is saying the words they heard in the voice mail.
 Yoko screams as she is violently thrown off an overpass onto a speeding train.
 Her severed hand is then seen dialing a number.
 Although authorities assume suicide, her schoolmates recall similar deaths that were preceded by voicemails.
 Yoko's new boyfriend Kenji Kawai tells Yumi he got a voicemail from himself dated two days later, with a timestamp two minutes from now.
 As Yumi looks on, Kenji is inexplicably pulled down an elevator shaft.
 As he bleeds to death on the bottom, a red jawbreaker falls out of his mouth as his phone dials another number by itself.

 A nervous Yumi invites her friend Natsumi Konishi to stay with her.
 Yumi turns both of their cell phones off, but Natsumi still receives a call from her own number and receives a photo instead of a voice mail, showing herself with a shadowy figure behind her.
 The media picks up on the story and offers Natsumi a chance to be exorcised on live TV.
 Despite Yumi's protests, Natsumi anxiously agrees.

 Yumi meets Hiroshi Yamashita, a detective who has been investigating the curse that also claimed the life of his sister Ritsuko.
 Yamashita shares that the next victim is called one minute after the previous death, and victims are found with red jawbreakers in their mouths.
 Their investigation leads them to a hospital which has since changed its building and number.
 Yumi recognizes a sound she heard before Kenji's death as the spraying of an asthma inhaler.
 They trace the autopsy records to a girl named Mimiko Mizunuma who died from an asthma attack and whose mother Marie went missing.
 Ritsuko's journal shows that whenever Mimiko had an attack, her sister Nanako would suffer some injury at the same time.
 They suspect that Marie had Munchausen syndrome by proxy and harmed her own children for attention.